-3.2.
-Internal Environment Analysis (SWOT)
+3.3.
+Sense - Internal Environment Analysis (SWOT)

+Sensing is not confined to the external environment.
+Understanding what is happening internally provides a sense of whether the NCT is able to rise to the challenges and opportunities in the external environment.
 A SWOT analysis is a strategic tool for evaluating an organisation's internal environment, including its resource capabilities and deficiencies.
 The NCT's internal strengths and weaknesses, together with the external opportunities and threats referenced earlier, were evaluated to provide a basis for re-aligning, re-prioritising and refining the NCT's goals and objectives.

 The purpose of the analysis is for the NCT to optimise identified strengths, harness opportunities, offset identified weaknesses and mitigate threats.